 And if there’s not a festival there’s a protest.
 Pamplona is a very politically active city, which you can tell from the flags and slogans hanging from many of the buildings.

 Mostly though, this is a place of joy and fun; an interesting place to visit and a wonderful place to live.

-Fast trains run direct to Madrid (3 hours) and Barcelona (4 hours), Zaragoza (1.5 hours), San Sebastian/Donostia and Irun (2 hours ish); and there are direct services also to Vittoria, Mirander del Ebro, Burgos, Leon and Santiago.
-There’s one service a day to Gijon in Astoria.
+Fast trains run direct to Madrid (3.5 hours) and Barcelona (4 hours), Zaragoza (1.5 hours), San Sebastian/Donostia and Irun (2 hours ish); and there are direct services also to Vitoria, Miranda del Ebro, Burgos, Leon, Gijon and Santiago.
 Local services run to Tafalla, Olite and Tudela.
-If the Barcelona or Madrid trains are ever full, an option is to get a local train to Tudela and then a fast train from there.

 The bus station in Pamplona is located underground, next to the citadel.
 There’s a glass box by the roadside, next to Plaza de la Paz – and the bus station is under here.
-There’s a couple of shops, a pharmacist, a gym and a nice cafe in the bus station and often you can get free wifi.
+At the bus station there are a couple of shops, a pharmacist, a gym and a nice cafe.

 You can buy tickets here at the counters, the machines or you can pre-buy them online.